Hazardous Waste Program

 Solid State Circuits Superfund Site - Republic

-Cleanup activities related to the Solid State Circuits Superfund site in Republic are overseen by Missouri Department of Natural Resources and U.S. Environmental Protection Agency, or EPA.
+Cleanup activities related to the Solid State Circuits Superfund site in Republic are overseen by Missouri Department of Natural Resources and U.S. Environmental Protection Agency.
 The department is the lead-agency for this site, and EPA is the support-agency.
 This information was prepared to update interested parties in the cleanup progress of the site, including recent activities occurring in fall and winter 2012.

 In the late 1960s into the early 1970s, Solid State Circuits used Trichloroethylene, or TCE to clean circuit boards as part of the manufacturing process.
 In 1982 TCE was detected in Municipal Well No. 1 during a drinking water study.
 Shortly thereafter Municipal Well No. 1 was taken off line and has not been used since the discovery.
 Investigations by the department determined the Solid State Circuits site was the source of TCE contamination in groundwater.
 The site covers about a half-acre in downtown Republic at the southeast corner of the intersection of Main and Elm Streets.